wincentbalin/audacity-support/basics/installing-ffmpeg.md

 ### Recommended installer

 1. Download the FFmpeg installer from [https://lame.buanzo.org/ffmpeg.php](https://lame.buanzo.org/ffmpeg.php)\
    For most computers, the 64-bit Windows version is correct.
+For native Windows ARM build go to [https://github.com/tordona/ffmpeg-win-arm64](https://github.com/tordona/ffmpeg-win-arm64).
 2. Run the installer.
 You can ignore the "unknown publisher" warning.
 3. Read and accept the license
 4. Select the location to install FFmpeg.
 By default FFmpeg will be installed into **C:\Program Files\FFmpeg for Audacity**